Preparing your farm for drought

 The department has developed a number of information tools to assist in business management and farm planning.
 The increased likelihood of drought is also calling for improved skills and capabilities in how farmers manage business risk and plan for the longer term.

-A new course in Farm Business Risk Management is available.
-Farm Business Risk Management Skills have been designed by industry experts to ensure relevance and demonstrate value to the sector.
+Courses in farm business risk management skills are available.
+They have been designed by industry experts to ensure relevance and demonstrate value to the sector.

 Stock containment areas